Introduction: Salary Sacrifice in Private Health Insurance

 Evaluating the Potential Benefits

-Despite the 2017 tax changes, salary sacrifice for PMI can still offer valuable benefits for both employees and employers.
+Despite the 2017 and 2024 tax changes, salary sacrifice for PMI can still offer valuable benefits for both employees and employers.
 Employees can continue to enjoy access to comprehensive private medical insurance coverage while potentially reducing their overall tax liabilities, albeit to a lesser extent than before.
-Employers can provide attractive PMI benefits to their workforce while potentially realising cost savings, although the savings may be partially offset by the Class 1A NICs liability.
+Employers can provide attractive PMI benefits to their workforce while achieving lower absence rates and better morale and productivity.

 Maximising the Benefits through Strategic Implementation